mer-hybris/hadk.sailfishos.org/subsystems.rst

 https://git.merproject.org/mer-core/sensorfw/blob/master/config/sensord-tbj.conf

-Generally, if sensors are working on the android/hybris side, they will work in sensorfw and up to the Sailfish UI. libhybris comes with /usr/bin/test-sensors which can list those Android sensors found.
+Generally, if sensors are working on the android/hybris side, they will work in sensorfw and up to the Sailfish UI. libhybris comes with /usr/bin/test_sensors which can list those Android sensors found.

-Above Sensor Framework is QtSensors, which requires a configuration file at /etc/xdg/QtProject/QtSensors.conf which is supplied with the sensorfw backend plugin in QtSensors
+Above Sensor Framework is QtSensors, which requires a configuration file at /etc/xdg/QtProject/QtSensors.conf which is supplied with the sensorfw backend plugin in QtSensors and a copy of it is already among your default configs.

 For Mer based systems, the QtSensors source code is at: https://github.com/mer-qt/qtsensors